Sandblaze05/Amazon-like-website/README.md

-A frontend project made in HTML and CSS mostly to create a site similar to Amazon.in .
+•	A frontend project made using HTML, CSS, and JavaScript to mimic Amazon e-commerce website.